wowi42/wowi.io/content/blog/Stop-hosting-yourself.md

 So how this companies are doing so much cash with this services? **Automation**: their systems are industrialized.

-So please, next time that you wan to host smoething yourself, calculate the real **complete** cost!
+So please, next time that you wan to host something yourself, calculate the **real complete cost**!